-A contender in the small truck category, the Ranger offers similar capabilities with slightly different equipment, making this truck another great choice for off-roading depending on the equipment.
+Off roading with the Ford Ranger has never been better!
+A contender in the small truck category, the Ford Ranger offers similar capabilities with slightly different equipment, making this truck another great choice for off-roading depending on the equipment.

-These are the basic specs for the 2019 Ford Ranger to consider if you’re looking for a smaller truck to have some fun with:
+These are the basic specs for the 2019 Ford Ranger to consider if you’re looking for a smaller truck to off road with:

 - Length and Width – This truck has an overall length of 208” which is 10” shorter than the Gladiator, a wheelbase of 126.8,” and a considerably wider width of 85.8.”
 The longer bed is 5.6’ in length but has a smaller interior volume of 97.6 cu. ft.

 - Off-Road Angles – Approach/breakover/departure angles are 28.7/21.5/25.4 degrees, with 8.9” of ground clearance.